phpredis/phpredis/README.markdown

 ## rpush
 ##### Description
-Add the string value to the tail(left) of the list.
-Create the list if the key didn't exist.
-Il the key exists and is not a list, FALSE is returned.
+Adds the string value to the tail (right) of the list.
+Creates the list if the key didn't exist.
+If the key exists and is not a list, `FALSE` is returned.
 ##### Parameters
 *key*
 *value* String, value to push in key
 ##### Return value
-*BOOL* Tue in case of success, False in case of Failure.
+*BOOL* `TRUE` in case of success, `FALSE` in case of Failure.
 ##### Examples
 <pre>
 $redis->rpush('key1', 'A');